csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-2/iteration-02-review.md

 List any **process-related** (i.e. team organization and how you work) changes you are planning to make (if there are any)

 1. Share deadlines, organize better:
 Though in the past few months, we are doing fine organizing and splitting the work, we think that we can organize our group work better if we share our deadlines and our time schedules ahead.
-Since our group members are in different time zones and we have different course works, we are planning to take every member's personal schedule and project deadlines into consideration when planning and assigning works.
-Dividing the work into several small milestones might also be beneficial for us.
-We will plan to do this, too.
+Since our group members are in different time zones and we have different coursework, we think it would be a good idea to take every member's personal schedule and project deadlines into consideration when planning and assigning works.
+We have also planned to divide the work into several small milestones.
 2. Agree on API before developing new features:
 At deliverable-2, we started our coding work before designing APIs.
 This means overtimes, members who work at the front-end will need to communicate with back-end members on deciding APIs.
 This is more time consuming than we thought due to the timezone issue.
 It will be efficient if we can agree on complete APIs before doing our work.
 3. More meetings, more communication: